OpenRefine/openrefine.org/blog/2024-12-20-2024-survey-results.md

 Every two years, OpenRefine conducts an extensive survey among its users.
 Our sixth edition was live in August-October 2024.
 The 2024 user survey included a feature prioritization poll (see the [results](https://forum.openrefine.org/t/results-from-the-feature-prioritization-survey-2024/1847)) and questions regarding our new mission, vision, and value statement (see the [results](https://forum.openrefine.org/t/feedback-request-on-openrefines-draft-vision-mission-values/1619/8)).
 This year, we received 226 answers.
 This post focuses on the survey analysis.
 <!--truncate-->

-You can refer to the previous year edition: [2012](http://googlerefine.blogspot.ca/2012/10/google-refine-usage-survey-results.html), [2014](/blog/2014/08/29/2014-survey-results.html), [2018](/blog/2018/07/16/2018-survey-results.html), [2020](/blog/2020/02/20/2020-survey-results.html) and [2022](/blog/2022/06/28/2022-survey-results).
-This year, we did not include the questions "How would you rate your skills using OpenRefine?" and "How long have you been using OpenRefine?" we will use them to correlate with other answers in a later analysis.
+You can refer to the previous year editions: [2012](http://googlerefine.blogspot.ca/2012/10/google-refine-usage-survey-results.html), [2014](/blog/2014/08/29/2014-survey-results.html), [2018](/blog/2018/07/16/2018-survey-results.html), [2020](/blog/2020/02/20/2020-survey-results.html) and [2022](/blog/2022/06/28/2022-survey-results).
+This year, we did not include the questions "How would you rate your skills using OpenRefine?" and "How long have you been using OpenRefine?".
+We will use them to correlate with other answers in a later analysis.
 You can download the [anonymized answers here](/img/2024survey/OpenRefine-2024-User-Survey-Anonymized-Answer.csv).

 So now, let's dive in.

 ## Who are you?

 ### OpenRefine Communities
-Overall, our largest communities remain stable, with Researcher (38.50%) becoming the largest following Librarian (34.01%) and Data Science(25.66%), Wikimedian (25.66%), and GLAM (22.57%) close behind.
+Overall, our largest communities remain stable, with Researcher (38.50%) becoming the largest, followed by Librarian (34.01%), Data Science (25.66%), Wikimedian (25.66%), and GLAM (22.57%) close behind.

 This year, we introduced OpenSource Intelligence (OSINT) and Civic Tech as default options.
-We had information that OpenRefine was used by those communities, and we wanted to confirm it.
-We have 10 CiviTech users and 6 OSINT respondents.
+We had information that OpenRefine was used by those communities, and we wanted to find out to what extent.
+We have 10 respondents from CiviTech users and 6 working on OSINT.
 So, while they are present and align with our vision of building a more informed world where working with data is easy and engaging, they do not represent the majority of our users.

 [![](/img/2024survey/01communities.png)](/img/2024survey/01communities.png)